UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 will copy the file `test.dat` to the user's scratch directory.

+### Using sftp

+From the command line on your PC, type

 `sftp username@bunya.rcc.uq.edu.au`

 You will see `sftp>` as prompt once you have logged in.

+`help` provides a summary of the commands available in sftp.

+- Use `pwd`, `ls`, `cd` and `mkdir` to print location, list files, change directory and create a new directory **on the Bunya end**.
+- Use `lpwd`, `lls`, `lcd` and lmkdir to print your location, list files, change directory and create a new directory **on your desktop/laptop**.
-`ls` and `cd` work as usual on the Bunya end.
-Use `lls` to list files on your desktop/laptop and `lcd` to change directories on your desktop/laptop.
+- Use `get` to pull files and directories from Bunya to your desktop/laptop

-Use `get` to pull files and directories from Bunya to your desktop/laptop and use `put` to move files and directories from your desktop/laptop to Bunya.
+- Use `put` to move files and directories from your desktop/laptop to Bunya.

+### Using WinSCP

 Windows users can also use WinSCP if they require a graphical SFTP client.
 WinSCP allows the MFA authentication without extra setup.
 WinSCP also allows mutiple file and directory transfer without having to re-enter the MFA passcode.

+### Using FileZilla ...
+Don't!

-**FileZilla is no longer recommended.**
+FileZilla is no longer recommended.

 <!---
 but if required please find the details here: